Is it a Good Idea to Paint Wood Shelves?

 Step Six: Seal the shelves (if desired) to repel moisture, protect against heat, and reduce UV damage from sunlight.

 While the painting process is relatively straightforward, here are some additional tips to help make the entire project smoother and deliver the best results:

 - Use smaller amounts of paint at a time to avoid pooling and dripping.

 - Wear protective gear (such as a mask and goggles) while sanding or using any other tools that create sawdust.

 - Avoid painting indoors and always follow the proper ventilation and safety instructions for the product you’re using.
 If you must paint inside, be sure to open the windows and use fans to ventilate paint fumes.

 - Apply a clear coat after painting – it will protect the paint from peeling or scratching off.

 - If the shelves aren’t assembled yet, prep and paint them before assembling (so you can fully cover every part of the shelf).

 If the quick and easy DIY project you were hoping for starts to turn into a big mess, Urban Legacy’s Colorway Shelves come painted and ready to hang in your home.
-Available in several color options, our craftsmen handle all of the hard work of sanding, painting, and sealing for you!
+They’re available standard in several color options, and they can be customized to match any paint color you’d like.
+Our craftsmen will handle all of the hard work of sanding, painting, and sealing for you!
 We can also quote fully customized shelf orders for any type of home remodel project.